 | Other Races | 0 |

-Take a look at the following statistics related to the make-up of the philosophy & religious studies majors at University of Illinois at Urbana-Champaign.
+Here are the demographics of the philosophy & religious studies majors at University of Illinois Urbana-Champaign.

 | Major | Annual Graduates |